cdevents/community/rfc/cdevents-translator.md

 }
 ````

-The GRPC client/server will help to handle EventTranslator request/response over GRPC by using the proto generated files.
+The GRPC client/server will help to handle `EventTranslator` service request/response over GRPC by using the proto generated files.

 ````go
 package cdeventstranslator